 Introduction to MongoDB Compass

-MongoDB, Being one of the most widely used NoSQL Database, provides a GUI (Graphical User Interface), called MongoDB Compass.
-MongoDB Compass allows you to actively interact and understand the data stored in MongoDB Database, without any prerequisite to have any knowledge of Coding or Shell Queries.
+MongoDB, one of the most widely used NoSQL Database, provides a GUI (Graphical User Interface), MongoDB Compass.
+MongoDB Compass allows you to interact actively and understand the data stored in MongoDB Database, without any prerequisite to have any knowledge of Coding or Shell Queries.

 MongoDB Compass’s Connect Page: